Today German dog breeds represent some of the most popular pups on the planet. So get ready to discover 25 amazing animals!

 The Pinscher is a working breed that hunts vermin and protects its territory.
 It does well with other dogs and is easy to train.

 They are intelligent, determined, and a good representation of the no-frills kind of dog that originated in Germany.
-In fact, it’s one of the oldest dog breeds and serves as the predecessor to the Doberman, Miniature Pinscher, and other Pinscher types.
+It’s one of the oldest dog breeds and serves as the predecessor to the Doberman, Miniature Pinscher, and other Pinscher types.

 14. Miniature Pinscher

-Speaking of Miniature Pinschers, this breed is a small but sturdy dog that weighs a mere 10-12 pounds.
+Speaking of Miniature Pinschers, this breed is a small but sturdy dog weighing 10-12 pounds.

 Fearless and fun, the Miniature Pinscher walks with a high-stepping “hackney” gait, affectionately earning the description from the trot of a hackney horse.